kakwa/libemf2svg/README.md

 #include "uemf_utf.h"
 #include "upmf.h"

-// allocate the option structure) generatorOptions * options = (generatorOptions *)calloc(1,sizeof(generatorOptions));
+// allocate the options structure) generatorOptions * options = (generatorOptions *)calloc(1,sizeof(generatorOptions));
 // debugging flag (prints the emf record in stdout if true) options->verbose = false;
-// emf+ flag (handle emf+ flag if supported and true) options->emfplus = false;
+// emf+ flag (handles emf+ records or not) options->emfplus = false;
 // if a custom xml/svg namespace is needed (keep empty in doubt) options->nameSpace = (char *)"svg";
-// includes the svg start and stop balise (set to false if the result of this call is meant to be used in another svg) options->svgDelimiter = true;
+// includes the svg start and stop balise
+// (set to false if the result of this call is meant to be used in another svg) options->svgDelimiter = true;
 // image width (set to 0 to use the original emf device width) options->imgWidth = arguments.width;
 // image height (set to 0 to use the original emf device height) options->imgHeight = arguments.height;

+// emf content
 char *emf_content;
+// emf content size
 int  emf_size;
+// svg output string
 char *svg_out = NULL;
+// conversion function
 int ret = emf2svg(emf_content, emf_size, &svg_out, options);
+// free the allocated structures free(svg_out);
+free(options);
 ```

 Test tools: